 Brushing and flossing often prevent plaque and tartar from forming.
 However, tartar can be more difficult to remove and sometimes requires a visit to the dentist's office for a professional cleaning.

 Poor oral hygiene can also cause bad breath, tooth decay, and gum disease (gingivitis).
-Recent research has also uncovered possible associations between gum disease and other health conditions, including pneumonia, dementia, and heart disease.
+Recent research has also uncovered possible associations between gum disease and other health conditions, including pneumonia, dementia, and

 In this article, learn about simple ways to remove plaque and prevent tartar buildup at home.